so-rose/convmlv/README.md

 	-d[0:3]   DEMO_MODE - DCraw demosaicing mode.
 Higher modes are slower.
 1 is default.
 	  --> Use -d<mode> (no space).
 0: Bilinear.
 1: VNG (default).
 2: PPG.
 3: AHD.

-	-H[0:9]   HIGHLIGHT_MODE - 3 to 9 does degrees of colored highlight reconstruction, 1 and 2 allow clipping.
+	-f   FOUR_COLOR - Interpolate RGB as four colors.
+Can often fix weirdness with demosaicing.

+	-H[0:9]   HIGHLIGHT_MODE - 2 looks the best, without major modifications.
+0 is also a safe bet.
 	  --> Use -H<number> (no space).
-0 is default.
+0 clips.
+1 allows colored highlights.
+2 adjusts highlights to grey.
+	  --> 3 through 9 do highlight reconstruction with a certain tone.
+See dcraw documentation.

 	-b   BADPIXELS - Fix focus pixels issue using dfort's script.
 	  --> His file can be found at https://bitbucket.org/daniel_fort/ml-focus-pixels/src.

+	-a<path>   BADPIXEL_PATH - Use, appending to the generated one, your own .badpixels file.
+REQUIRES -b.
+	  --> Use -a<path> (no space).
+How to: http://www.dl-c.com/board/viewtopic.php?f=4&t=686

 	-n[int]   NOISE_REDUC - This is the threshold of wavelet denoising - specify to use.
 	  --> Use -n<number>.
 Defaults to no denoising.
 150 tends to be a good setting; 350 starts to look strange.